 Actually there is no such thing as bad weather.
 Weather can be different; we may like it or not.
 It depends.
-But today, we want to find out, can weather affect sleep?
+But today, we want to find out, why can’t sleep when weather changes??
 Try to be a ray of sunshine in any weather!
 Because a foul morn may turn a fair day.

 We will also speak about seasons and how their changes affect our sleep.
 So, everything is good in its season!
 We will also share life hacks about having a good sleep during weather changes!
 Keep on reading this article up to the end and then, everything will be as right as rain!
 Together with ShutEye you can weather the storm!